jdgilhuly/api_design_practice/README.md

 3. Set up the local PostgreSQL database:
    - Create a database named "test"
-   - Create a user "tester" with password "georgie"
+   - Create a user "tester" with password "password"
    - Grant all privileges on the "test" database to "tester"

 4. Start the application: